-Two gunmen shot dead López, a reporter for the Guatemala City daily Prensa Libre, and Federico Salazar, a reporter for the Guatemala City station Radio Nuevo Mundo, while the journalists were walking in a park in Mazatenango, the capital of southwest Suchitepéquez department.
+On March 10, 2015, two gunmen shot dead Danilo López, a reporter for the Guatemala City daily Prensa Libre, and Federico Salazar, a reporter for the Guatemala City station Radio Nuevo Mundo, while the journalists were walking in a park in Mazatenango, the capital of southwest Suchitepéquez department.
 A third journalist, Marvin Túnchez, a reporter for the local Canal 30 cable TV station, was also injured in the shooting.
 The gunmen fled on a motorcycle.

 López had worked as a correspondent in Suchitepéquez for Prensa Libre for more than a decade and often wrote about corruption and the misuse of public funds, according to the paper.
 He had also compared corrupt politicians to mafia dons on his Twitter account, Prensa Libre reported.

-Miguel Angel Méndez Zetina, editor of Prensa Libre, said that the journalist "received constant threats by municipal authorities for his stories about government corruption," according to the paper.
+Miguel Angel Méndez Zetina, editor of Prensa Libre at the time, said that the journalist "received constant threats by municipal authorities for his stories about government corruption," according to the paper.
 In 2013, López was publicly threatened by a public official after the journalist published a story about public works projects in the town, according to the Guatemalan press freedom group CERIGUA.

 In an interview conducted in early 2014 but published after his death, López said that members of organized crime had infiltrated the local government and law enforcement.
 "No one trusts the police," he said.
 "This makes the justice system very weak ... because there are groups occupying space in the public life."

 In an interview after the attack, Túnchez told the Guatemalan daily Publinews that the gunmen "approached Danilo directly.
 The attack was against him.
 Federico and I were collateral victims."

 López is survived by his wife, who was pregnant when he died, and a daughter.